InvadingOctopus/octopuskit/Documentation/Usage Guide.md

 - `Components`: A wide library of components for graphics, gameplay, physics, UI and other aspects of a game.
 Although most are marked `final` by default (to improve performance by [reducing dynamic dispatch][reducing-dynamic-dispatch]), you may remove that keyword to extend them as needed.

 - `Core/Base`: The base classes for game states, scenes, entities, components and systems.
+A typical game will create multiple instances of these objects.

 - `Core/Launch`: The objects that launch your game and manage the OctopusKit environment.
+These are mostly unique objects, which a game will generally have only one instance of.

     > 💡 If your project crashes on startup, i.e. immediately returns to the home screen without showing anything, the classes in this folder are where you should look first.

 - `Entities`: Provides classes to quickly construct entities for common tasks, such as UI buttons, from groups of standard components.